Natural Beekeeping in West Yorkshire

 Some beekeepers like to brag about how much honey their bees produced for them.
 Not us.

-Seen a Swarm of Bees?
+Heard or Seen a Swarm of Bees?

 If you are lucky enough to find a swarm of bees, don't worry.
 Swarming bees are at their most docile and placid.
 They have no hive to defend.
 Their stomachs are full of food ready for the journey.
 Please don't think they need pest controllers: they need a home.